CNMF-Puzzles/CNMF-Puzzles/2023-04-Math-Awareness-Month/README.md

   - Someone is trying to send sneaky signals to their friend over the wire.
 * Challenge 06 - Cipher Crazy
   - Okay, so sometimes we get a bit extra with ciphers.
+* Challenge 07 - XORians Gate
+  - Whats a crypto challenge without some XOR and Vigenere?

 ### Challenges will be released daily (weekdays normally) around midnight.